 "Roo" from Planned Parenthood, a sexual health education chatbot for teenagers.

-"Woebot," a Cognitive Behavioral Therapy chatbot providing therapeutic tools to individuals.
+"Woebot," a Cognitive Behavioral Therapy chatbot providing therapeutic tools.

 We wanted to understand who would benefit the most from a conversational tool, and what their needs, values, and personal goals around reproduction might be.
 We created profiles to empathize with a diversity of potential users.